Spatio-temporal model via Locally Adaptive Regression Splines: Experiments

 {$\bullet$ {\bf{Scenario 2} }} Piece-wise linear.

 {$\bullet$ {\bf{Scenario 3} } } Lagrange polynomial.

 {$\bullet$ {\bf{Scenario 4} }} Sinusoidal function.

+Notice that one appealing aspect of our method in the univariate setting is that it can be adapted to different degrees of smoothness.
 In {\bf{Scenario 1}} to {\bf{Scenario 4}}, the way we generate data covers a wide range of simulation setups, with different levels of smoothness.
-This range helps us look at many possible uses and shows how solid our method is.
-It is important to highlight that our method is not limited to any specific degree of smoothness.
-Instead, it is designed to handle a general degree of smoothness as stated in Theorem \ref{Penalized}, where the degree of smoothness $k$ is constrained to be greater or equal to 1.
-This wide scope makes sure our findings are steady across different simulation settings, highlighting how adaptable and wide-reaching our method is.
+This comprehensive approach ensures that our findings are robust across a variety of simulation settings, highlighting the versatility and relevance of our method in practical applications.

+We apply 5-fold cross-validation to select the {{Locally Adaptive Regression Splines}} order \( k \).
+The selected values align with the known smoothness of the true function \( f^* \): \( k = 1 \) for Scenario 1, \( k = 2 \) for Scenario 2, and \( k = 3 \) for Scenarios 3 and 4.
+This is consistent with standard practice (e.g., \citet{tibshirani2014adaptive}), where \( k \) is chosen using either cross-validation or structural assumptions.

 The performance of each method is showcased in Figure \ref{fig:S1-d=1} and \ref{fig:S3-d=1}.
 From these visuals, one can discern that our proposed method consistently outperforms the competitors across all scenarios.
 This superiority in performance aligns with our expectations.
-As previously established in our theoretical findings, the Trend Filtering estimator for temporal-spatial data achieves nearly minimax rates in very general classes of functions.
+As previously established in our theoretical findings, the {{Locally Adaptive Regression Splines}} estimator for spatio-temporal data achieves nearly minimax rates in very general classes of functions.